 Provision of information Interviews for senior personnel If they so wish, employees aged 50 or over can have interviews to discuss their career development going forward, preparations for retirement, and Mitsui's systems (e.g., retirement payments, pensions, support for retirees, reemployment contract) in accordance with the information they are seeking.
 Through these interviews, employees also receive advice and information on specific topics, such as surveys of the post-retirement re-employment market.
 (Approximately 200 interviews are held per year.)
 Re-employment system seminars Seven months before reaching retirement age, employees attend seminars about systems and procedures.
-(Held four times per year for a total of approximately 120 employees.)
+(Held four times per year for a total of approximately 130 employees.)
 If they wish, employees can also attend individual follow-up meetings.
-Training • Career design training Business staff members participate in two-day off-site training programs when they are between the ages of 48 and 52, and again when they are between the ages of 54 and 58.
-These sessions provide employees with opportunities to learn about public and corporate systems, to take stock of their own values and strengths, and to engage in group discussions about work-style options.
-(Held 11 times in FY the fiscal year ended March 2022 with a total of 274 participants.)
-Life plan training One-day training program for administrative staff members aged between 52 and 56.
-Participants use these events to consider optimal career choices through information sharing and discussions.
-(Held one time in the fiscal year ended March 2022 for 24 participants.)
+Training • Career design training Senior employee training for Business staff members when they are between the ages of 48 and 52, and again when they are between the ages of 54 and 58, and for Administrative staff members when they are between the ages of 52 and 56.
+These sessions provide employees with opportunities to learn about public and corporate systems, to take stock of their own values and strengths, and to gain information and engage in group discussions about work-style options.
+Training is also offered to employees in their 30 s, where they have the opportunity to take stock of their careers (Held 16 times in the fiscal year ended March 2024 with a total of 356 participants.)

-Support for active Discussions are held by the Re-employment Committee, which is composed of executive officers, division GMs and division human resources managers, about participation within the specific activities of each senior employee.
-Support is given for a diverse the company range of opportunities both in Japan and at overseas offices and affiliated companies. • As of March 31, 2022, there were 182 re-employment contract employees (including 23 employees working overseas).
-In the fiscal year ended March 2022, 47.7% of employees aged 60 accepted a re-employment offer.
-Support for The retiree support system is for employees aged 50 or above who wish to look for re-employment outside the company.
-We provide support for job-seeking activities outside the employees through companies specialized in re-employment and we post recompany employment information via the intranet.
-In the fiscal year ended March 2022, 13 employees aged 50 or above found their next career outside the company utilizing the support directly or indirectly provided by the company.
+Support for active participation within the company Discussions are held by the Re-employment Committee, which is composed of executive officers, division GMs and division human resources managers, about the specific activities of each senior employee.
+Support is given for a diverse range of opportunities both in Japan and at overseas offices and affiliated companies.
+As of March 31, 2023, there were 187 re-employment contract employees (including 16 employees working overseas).
+In the fiscal year ended March 2023, 40.4% of employees aged 60 accepted a re-employment offer.
+Support for activities outside the company • The retiree support system is for employees aged 50 or above who wish to look for re-employment outside the company.
+We provide support for job-seeking employees through companies specialized in re-employment and we post re- employment information via the intranet.
+In the fiscal year ended March 2023, 15 employees aged 50 or above found their next career outside the company utilizing the support directly or indirectly provided by the company.